-AOL Inc. (AOL) shareholder Starboard Value LP urged the board to reduce tax liability by hiring a financial adviser on any possible sale or breakup of business assets or units.
+AOL Inc. (AOL:US) shareholder Starboard Value LP urged the board to reduce tax liability by hiring a financial adviser on any possible sale or breakup of business assets or units.

 Patents and legacy dial-up businesses at AOL “could generate substantial tax liability” in any sale, Starboard Chief Executive Officer Jeff Smith said in a letter to AOL’s board, according to regulatory filing today.
 Selling off content assets, such as MapQuest, which AOL purchased for $1.1 billion in 1999, might bring a favorable tax outcome because of tax-loss carryforwards, Smith wrote.